231021053pomg/TeamWebshopProject/README.md

 ### 09/06/2021 - Onsdag
 <ul>
-	<li>Started working on Controller Test - pretty much only thing I worked on today</li>
+	<li>Started working on Controller Test & got them completed towards the end of the day</li>
 </ul>

 ### 10/06/2021 - Torsdag